 top of page

-Having Bipolar, ADHD, Depression, Anxiety or any Mental illness for that matter can feel very ostracizing.
-I have found that, even when I am amongst my closest friends, I can feel almost as though I am a foreigner.
-As they share their struggles and shared experiences, I can’t help but feel deeply sad and alone knowing that my experience will never be an understood one within the group.
-As if I didn’t feel like enough of an outsider in the real world, now in what should be the safest space, I am harshly reminded that I am starkly different from the masses and my experience is not one to be shared.
+As if I didn’t already feel like enough of an outsider in the real world, now—in what should be the safest space—I’m harshly reminded that I’m starkly different from the masses and that my experience isn’t one that fits into the conversation.
 Literally invisible in front of a group of close friends.
-Just putting on a smiling face to get through the night and make everyone, but me, comfortable.
+Just putting on a smiling face to get through the night and make everyone but me comfortable.

 2 Comments